-This table is led by Buzzard but it should be noted that six of the fastest-increasing species in this report are actually not included in Table C1, because their monitoring data cover too short a period.
-The population of Ring-necked Parakeet is estimated to have risen by 1060% (more than an elevenfold increase) over the 17 years 1995-2012.
+Table C1 is led by Buzzard, by a wide margin, but it should be noted that six of the fastest-increasing species in this report are actually not included here, because their monitoring data cover too short a period.
+The UK's non-native population of Ring-necked Parakeets is estimated to have risen by 1181% (more than a 12-fold increase) over the 18 years 1995-2013.
 Arguably, however, this is more a conservation problem than a success!
-Unmitigated successes are the growth during 1995-2012, estimated through BBS, of the reintroduced Red Kite (+805%) and of Barn Owl (+277%).
-Little Egret and Gadwall, included in this report for the first time in 2014, have increased by an estimated 277% and 124% respectively but in this case over just the recent ten-year period.
-Though the trajectory has been moderated considerably by recent cold-weather-related setbacks, attention should also be drawn to the rapid rise of Cetti's Warbler, a newly established native species, which CES now estimates to have increased by 384% since 1987.
+Unmitigated successes are the growth during 1995-2013, estimated through BBS, of the reintroduced Red Kite (+874%) and of Barn Owl (+219%).
+Little Egret and Gadwall, included in this report for the first time in 2014, have increased by an estimated 139% and 112% respectively but in this case over just the recent ten-year period.
+Though the trajectory has been moderated considerably by recent cold-weather-related setbacks, attention should also be drawn to the rapid rise of Cetti's Warbler, a newly established native species, which CES now estimates to have increased by 379% since 1987.